Home

 Testimonials with faces

-Success stories are ideal: “Thanks to the software, I save 3 hours a week” instead of “Great product, I can recommend.”
+Success stories are ideal: "Thanks to the software, I save 3 hours a week" instead of "Great product, can recommend."

 Show live activity